-If your car has been repossessed and you live in California, your life may get a lot more difficult.
-Or not.
+If your car has been repossessed and you live in California, here’s what you need to know.

 Most people think that if they don’t pay the car loan, the lender will come to repossess the vehicle.
 Once that’s done, they figure it’s all over.